imranhasan22/handbook_imran/react.md

 ```
 The shorthand syntax is more concise and commonly used but doesn't support `key` or other attributes.

-Render method can only return only one elements.
+Render method can return only one elements.
 So when you need to return multiple element at a time but you don't want to add extra node to the DOM, use fragment.
 # Hooks
 Hooks are functions that allow functional components to manage state, perform side effects and other React features.
 - Call hooks at the top level.